j-siderius/TinySpark/docs/kit/devkit.md

 # TinySpark Development kit

 The TinySpark Development kit is a development board specifically tailored to the exploration of TinyML concepts and to test possible applications of TinyML in an easy way.
 It is based on the popular ESP32-S3 chipset, which is perfect for TinyML applications, because of its fast processor speed and large storage.
 Additionally it has Bluetooth 5 and WiFi capabilities, making it easy to share sensor data and warn users in case of detections or errors.
 You can learn more about this chip in its [datasheet](../assets/datasheets/esp32-s3-wroom-1.pdf).
+The full electronic schematic of the TinyML development kit is available [here](../assets/datasheets/tinyml_development_kit.pdf).

 ---